Skip to content

 Component API

-As such, the lacking framework includes a higher-level API that is declarative in nature.
-It is heavily inspired by frameworks like React, Vue, Svelte and similar.
+As such, the Lacking framework includes a higher-level API that is declarative in nature.
+It is heavily inspired by frameworks like React, Vue, Svelte, and similar frameworks.

 // initUI function can be passed to the UI controller bootstrap function.